 Students who complete the following 6 credit hours as a part of their open electives may receive a nonprofit administration endorsement.

 LE 221 Nonprofit Management 3 LE 451 Nonprofit Seminar 3

-B.S. - Major in Biblical Studies and Minor in Elementary Education
+B.S. - Major in Elementary Education and Major in Biblical Studies